 Here’s how to clean glitter off art or makeup brushes … swirl the brush around in a cotton ball dampened with rubbing alcohol.
 The glitter will magically bond with the cotton, leaving your brush “sparkling” – clean, that is.

-Many homeowners rely on Molly Maid, a Neighborly® company, to give them a clean and shiny home.
+Many homeowners rely on Molly Maid, a Neighborly® companyLink opens in a new tab, to give them a clean and shiny home.
 But if a “shiny home” is actually the problem (glitter!), then we can solve that, too.
 When you hire Molly Maid, we guarantee your home will shine – in a good way – and you’ll have time to wear your glitter dress or do art projects with the kids.